 Fifty-four (54) hours of coursework are required.
 You can waive up to 24 hours for equivalent coursework (18 hours elective courses plus 6 hours field school) taken before you entered the program.
 For waiver procedures, consult page 8 of this document, and seek your Advisor's counsel.
-Please see Appendix 2 for typical sequencing of courses.
+Please see page 39 for typical sequencing of courses and a timetable for meeting all requirements.